diagrams/diagrams-doc/manual/diagrams-manual.rst

 For convenience, `reflectX` and `reflectY` perform reflection along the x- and y-axes, respectively; but I think you can guess how they are implemented.
-Their names are slightly confusing (does `reflectX` reflect *along* the x-axis or *across* the x-axis?) but you can just remember that `reflectX = scaleX (-1)`.
+Their names can be confusing (does `reflectX` reflect *along* the x-axis or *across* the x-axis?) but you can just remember that `reflectX = scaleX (-1)`.